Jtoosh/chess/notes.md

 - `TIMESTAMP` for date and time: Used for storing date and time values.
 - `BOOLEAN` for true/false values: Used for storing boolean values.
 - `BLOB` for binary large objects: Used for storing binary data, such as images or multimedia files.
+- `CLOB` for large character objects: Used for storing large amounts of character data, similar to `TEXT`, but can handle larger sizes.

 #### Creating and dropping tables